| 09:30~12:00 |

 - 2. Yoshiyuki Yama: Community Revitalization and Disaster Risk Reduction in Depopulated Areas in Japan

-- 3. Hyejeong Park: Forest and Climate: Historical, Environmental-scientific, Ecological discussions
+- 3. Hyejeong Park: Forest and Climate: Historical, Climate-scientific, Ecological discussions

-- 4. Sejin Lee: Greening and Sharing Korea's Forests: Focusing on the Golden Pine Tree and Forestry System
+- 4. Sejin Lee: Greening and sharing of Korea's forests

 |